 Ortho-k refers to rigid gas permeable contact lenses that gently reshape the cornea while you sleep.
 In the morning, simply take the lenses out and go about your day.
 Since the Ortho-k lenses have reshaped your cornea during the previous night, many patients experience improved vision the following day.
 Some even find that they don’t need to wear glasses or contacts, but can see clearly without them.

-To ensure the most effective treatment, Ortho-k lenses must be custom-fitted for each patient.
-Dr. Sud will take measurements of the size and curvature of your cornea and create a tailor-made set of lenses to fit your eye’s unique shape.
+To ensure the most effective treatment, Ortho-k lenses must be custom-fitted for each patient. our team of eye doctors will take measurements of the size and curvature of your cornea and create a tailor-made set of lenses to fit your eye’s unique shape.
 They fit perfectly over the cornea and allow air to pass through, so they won’t dry out.
 This keeps the Ortho-k lenses moist and comfortable.

 How Effective is Ortho-k?